Backing up and moving Weblate#

 After installing the same version, run all database migrations using

-Once this is done, some entries will be already created in the database and you will have them in the database backup as well.
-The recommended approach is to delete such entries manually using management shell (see Invoking management commands):
+Afterwards some entries will already be created in the database and you will have them in the database backup as well.
+The recommended approach is to delete such entries manually using the management shell (see Invoking management commands):

 weblate shell >>> from weblate.auth.models import User >>> User.objects.get(username='anonymous').delete()

-is safe bet even if it includes some files you don’t want.
+is a safe bet even if it includes some files you don’t want.

-The following sections describe in detail what you should back up and what you
+The following sections describe what you should back up and what you

 Weblate dumps various data here, and you can include these files for more complete backups.
 The files are updated daily (requires a running Celery beats server, see Background tasks using Celery).
 Currently, this includes: